Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Quickly, a car arrived and he was whisked off to Golegã by himself.
 Portuguese hospitality is unparalleled on the Camino.

 If you do decide to stay in Azinhaga, there is the Casa das Portas (has dormitory beds) along the N365, and the Casa de Azzancha, a few blocks west of the center of town.
-The Albergue de Peregrinos de Azinhaga is just beyond the church in the center of town, shown in the photo, below.
+The Albergue de Peregrinos de Azinhaga is just beyond the church in the center of town, and also right along the N3635.

 Eventually you will also walk right by the Quinta da Piedade (minimum 2-night stay) on the north side of town.